-LINE a piece of cling film on the wet work surface.
-Make frikandellen of 100 gram (about 1/2 a cup).
-CREATE a ball with your hands and carefully roll it into a strip onto the cling film.
+Line a piece of cling film on the wet work surface.
+Make frikandellen of 100 grams (about 1/2 a cup).
+Create a ball with your hands and carefully roll it into a strip onto the cling film.

-ROLL the frikandel as tight as possible into the cling film.
-REPEAT above steps for the rest of the meat mixture.
-FILL a large pan with water and bring to a boil.
+Roll the frikandel as tight as possible into the cling film.
+Repeat the above steps for the rest of the meat mixture.
+Fill a large pan with water and bring to a boil.

-REMOVE the frikandellen from the water and remove the cling film.
+Remove the frikandellen from the water and remove the cling film.
 You can fry them right away or freeze them for later use.
-COVER a plate with cling film and place the frikandellen on top, make sure they don't touch each other.
+Cover a plate with cling film and place the frikandellen on top, making sure they don't touch each other.

 Freeze them and as soon as they're frozen you can transfer them easily to a ziplock bag.
 This way they can be frozen without being all one large lump.